sef-global/scholarx-frontend/README.md

 - Visit your app at http://localhost:5173

-## Backend Server Setup
+## Connecting to the Backend API

-In order to run the application locally and connect the backend API, you need to set up the backend server URL.

-1. Open the `constants.ts` file.
-2. You will see a line of code that looks like this: `export const API_URL = 'http://localhost:4000/api';`
-3. Replace `'http://localhost:4000/api'` with the URL of your backend server.
+The URL for the backend API is stored in an environment variable.
+To set this up:

+- Copy the .env file:

+    ```
+    cp example.env .env
+    ```

+Replace the environment variables in the newly created .env file with your configuration.

 Please note that you should not commit this change to the repository.
 It's recommended to use environment variables for different environments.